HuiyingZz/NDDPlus/NDD+.md

 The button offers 1 treasure point so don't forget to do that.
 Doesn't lose its effect after opening a new room.

 # Misc Tips

-- Never cast your golem at f1&f2.
-It pulls aggro which is good for f2, but its hitbox is so huge that blocks most melee / projectile hits.

 - Don't be too harry opening new room.
 Treasure chest has to be claimed manually to get the treasure scout added into your run.